 According to the managers of the program, its main purpose is to contribute to the improvement of education in Cyprus, support its quality and in turn improve the local economy.
 To this end, during the initial stages of the program, its founders invited leading scholars in the field of educational management to help them in writing the curriculum and to teach in the program.
-Moreover, an initial needs analysis was conducted gathering relevant information and data by visiting schools, interviewing local policy-makers, principals, teachers, officials in local trade unions, etc.
+Moreover, an initial needs analysis was conducted gathering relevant information and data by visiting schools, interviewing local policy-makers, principals, teachers, officials in local trade unions, etc. The students emphasized the opportunities of networking provided in the program.

 The program's content, as well as the methods of assessment, are compatible with the expected learning outcomes to some extent.
-During the visit the Committee expressed its concerns about the lack of distinction between the particular program and a program of general management.
+During the visit, the Committee expressed its concerns about the lack of distinction between the particular program and a program of general management.
 Moreover, the content of the program has to be realigned with the new scholarly development, practice, and new streams of research in the field of educational management/leadership.
 These points are going to be further elaborated below.